SimonSubokLee/ston-docs-son/admin/intro.rst

 Benefits
 ======================
-The following lists the effects of the edge server:
+The following lists the benefits of edge server:

 #.
 Provides easy and convenient service acceleration.
 #.
 Shields the service origin from external access (Origin Shielding).